iamdeja/rangeforce-linux/opsys_megadoc.md

 ## GNU/Linux (Ubuntu)

 The best way to get started with the basics of GNU/Linux is using the arguably most popular distribution: Ubuntu, based on Debian.

+### Filesystem

+- `/` - root
+- `/bin` - executable files for 'single-user' mode
+- `/boot` - bootloader
+- `/dev` - interfaces for device drivers
+- `/etc` - configuration files not belonging to a specific user
+- `/home` - user-specific data
+- `/lib` - libraries required by binary files in `/bin` and `/sbin`
+- `/media` - mounting point for removable media
+- `/mnt` - temporarily mounted filesystems
+- `/opt` - third-party software ('optional')
+- `/root` - administrator folder, executable files for single-user mode
+- `/sbin` - system binaries
+- `/srv` - data served by the system (FSH), server files
+- `/tmp` - temporary files writeable by any user
+- `/usr` - installed packages, documentation, source codes, ...
+- `/var` - variables, runtime information, caches, ...

+### Methods of software distribution

+#### Access <!-- omit in toc -->

+Software can be distributed from independent and standalone sources / repositories (centralised storages).

+#### Binary packages <!-- omit in toc -->

+- Packaged programs in different formats, such as `.exe`, `.rpm`, `.dev`, ...
+- Byte code, such as `.jar` for Java or `.pyc` for Python

+#### Sources <!-- omit in toc -->

+- Scripts for interpreted languages such as Python, PHP, etc
+- Source code for compilation into binary machine code

+#### Libraries and versioning problems <!-- omit in toc -->

+Most software packages rely on external libraries, commonly used code packages present in the system.
+The names of processes or software locations are independent of the software version.
+The operating system may run in a situation where packages require different versions of the same library.
+In other words, some necessary updates for one program may break another.

+#### Software management systems <!-- omit in toc -->

+Software management systems must be capable of finding and installing dependencies and requesting elevated privileges if required.
+They must integrate search mechanisms.
+They must also give information about the content of software packages, what files they contain as well as validate installed software and provide its authenticity.
+For portability, they must create reports of installed software so that the full set can be cloned onto another system.

+#### Software distribution <!-- omit in toc -->

+The preferable software installation method is using software repositories.
+Alternatively, software can be installed from binary packages using the same mechanisms and software management systems, or compared by the user themself.

+Debian systems use the `apt` package manager and `apt install` syntax.

+#### Software sources location <!-- omit in toc -->

+Operating systems come with a set of internet addresses used for updated and installation of software.
+Other sources can be added later.
+In Debian based systems, the apt sources are located under `/etc/apt/sources.list`.

+Before updating packages, the list of sources and package versions must be refreshed using `apt update`.

+#### apt commands <!-- omit in toc -->

+- `apt update` shows the intended list of updates
+- `apt upgrade` updates the software
+- `apt dist-upgrade` provides conflict management
+- `do-release-upgrade` will update the OS to the newest version

 ### Linux networking